jhvanderschee/hugocodex/content/en/posts/image-compression-for-the-lazy.md

 ## HugoConf 2022

 So... with 2x 50% jpg compression you get (almost) perfect images on retina AND non-retina displays, zero added complexity and you save bytes by a factor 10 (or 2 if you ignore retina displays).
 I bet you would like to have that in your Hugo website for all images, even the ones in your markdown.
 No problem!
-I have submitted a lighting talk to [HugoConf 2022](https://hugoconf.io/), called 'Resize all images', where I will show you how to achieve this with a minimal amount of code.
+I have submitted a lightning talk to [HugoConf 2022](https://hugoconf.io/), called 'Resize all images', where I will show you how to achieve this with a minimal amount of code.
 I am not sure I will make it to the final line-up, so I have also [published the full transcript](/blog/resize-all-images).